Contact Us: (855) 325-0894 | Email our Staff

 Online Anatomy for the Medical Profession

 This intensive online gross anatomy course is designed to prepare students for entry in the field of health professions.
-The course provides students with a detailed examination of all structural aspects of the human body with a special emphasis on the anatomy and anatomical relationships significant to common clinical cases.
-It is presented by regions through online lectures and matching online laboratories.
+UNE’s online anatomy course provides students with a detailed examination of all structural aspects of the human body with a special emphasis on the anatomy and anatomical relationships significant to common clinical cases.
+It is presented by regions through online lectures and matching online labs.